Sumwunn/AchievementsModsEnabler/README.md

 - If your save is already modded, you'll have to save again to order for the [M] to disappear.
 - This will not get you VAC banned in any manner as Skyrim SE does not use any anti-cheat.
 - If the mod is not working, try restarting Steam and/or your computer.
-- This does not use SKSE.
+- The dll loader version does not use SKSE.
 It will also not conflict with it.
-- Written in C++/ASM (Visual Studio 2015 & HJWasm).
+- Written in C++/ASM (Visual Studio & HJWasm).

 **CREDITS**